-The Company leases buildings, cars and certain equipment (including IT equipment) which have remaining lease terms between less than one year and 6 years.
+The Company leases buildings, cars and certain equipment (including IT equipment) which have remaining lease terms between less than one year and 5 years.
 Certain lease contracts contain options to extend the leases by up to 5 years, which the Company has included in the lease term when it is reasonably certain for the Company to exercise that option.
 In addition, the Company made an accounting policy election for all the asset classes to not account for short-term and low-value leases.
 A short-term lease is defined as a lease that, at the commencement date, has a lease term of 12 months or less and does not include an option to purchase the underlying asset.
 The short-term lease election can only be made at the commencement date.
-Expenses related to short-term and low-value leases were not significant in 2022 and 2021.
+Expenses related to short-term and low-value leases were not significant in 2023 and 2022.

 Variable lease payments that depend on an index or a rate are included in the lease payments and are measured using the prevailing index or rate at the measurement date.
 Potential future increases in variable lease payments based on an index or rate are not included in the lease liability until they take effect.
 When adjustments to lease payments based on an index or rate take effect, the lease liability is reassessed and adjusted against the right-of-use asset.
-Changes to index and rate-based variable lease payments are recognized in income statement in the period of the change.